 - Online Course Development – Participate in our full online course development process, starting at least six months before your course will be offered.
 This full service experience will train you in good practices in teaching online.

-- Tool Box Sessions (formerly known as Moodling with Marsha) – Each session will start with an hour of training on a specific educational technology tool, followed by two hours of time to practice what you just learned or to get assistance with any of your educational technology questions.
-Come with your Educational Technology questions.
+- Tool Box Sessions (formerly known as Moodling with Marsha) – Each session will start with an hour of training on a specific educational technology tool, followed by two hours of time to practice what you learned or to get assistance with any of your educational technology questions.
+These two hours are "come and go" format.
+Bring your Educational Technology questions.

 - Teaching Online Workshops – Learn how to use the various aspects of LearningHub to teach online classes more effectively.
 Bring your own device to practice the skills you learn.
 Dates and times vary.
 Workshops are held in the James White Library Instructional Lab.
 RSVP required.